 Make sure to also visit Kuromon Market, Osaka’s largest and well-known market where you can sample some of the best quality foods of the region and get to know more about this region’s culinary history.
-Tempozan Ferris Wheel is another symbol of the city offering great views and if you’re a fan of theme parks you might want to spend the day at Universal Studios.
+Tempozan Ferris Wheel is another symbol of the city offering great views and if you’re a fan of theme parks you might want to spend the day at Universal Studios Japan.

 Do you have any comments or questions about this Osaka itinerary or your Osaka day trip plans?
 I’d love to help you out, let me know below.

 *This post may contain affiliate links meaning I get a small commission on a sale at no extra cost to you.
 This goes towards the running of the blog and allows me to keep creating quality content like this for free.

 Planning a trip right now?
 These are just some of my favourite websites I use to book everything from hotels to rental cars!

 Rentalcars.com for quick and easy car rentals worldwide